 Diuretics, also called water pills, are a common treatment for high blood pressure.
 Find out how they work and when you might need them.By Mayo Clinic Staff

 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
-Most work by making your kidneys release more sodium into your urine.
-The sodium then takes water with it from your blood.
-That decreases the amount of fluid flowing through your blood vessels, which reduces pressure on your vessel walls.
+Most of them help your kidneys release more sodium into your urine.
+The sodium takes with it water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
+This reduces blood pressure.

 - Chlorothiazide (Diuril)

 - Hydrochlorothiazide (Microzide)

 Examples of loop diuretics include:

 - Bumetanide (Bumex)

 Examples of potassium-sparing diuretics include:

 Thiazide diuretics are recommended as one of the first drug treatments for high blood pressure.